jvverde/MarpaX-xPathLike/README.md

-We can use pattern to match stings inside a filter
+We can use pattern to match strings inside a filter

 	#the filter could be a match between a string expression and a pattern
 	print $data->query(q|/*/*[name() ~ "drinks"][..]|)->getvalues();